 Part 2 "Culture Specific" describes unique cultural features of Swedish society.
-It applies culture-general concepts to help of your assigned location.
+It applies culture-general concepts to help increase your knowledge of your assigned location.
 This section is designed to complement other predeployment/-assignment training.

 For further information, contact the AFCLC Region Team at